Hexworks/effect-workshop/apps/eisenhower/INSTRUCTIONS.md

 ### Create Excel Export

-As a user I want to be able to create an Excel export of the matrices in the app.
+As a user I want to be able to create an Excel export of a matrix.

-Each matrix should have its own tab in the excel file, and tasks should be represented as rows.
+Each task should have its own row in the file, format should be `.csv`.
-The excel export is generated asynchronously and the file is written to the path specified by the user.
+The file is written to the path specified by the user.

 ## Other Tasks